Faridkot district: Demographics

 According to the 2011 census Faridkot district has a population of 617,508, roughly equal to the nation of Solomon Islands or the US state of Vermont.
 This gives it a ranking of 519th in India (out of a total of 640).

 The district has a population density of 424 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 12.18%.
 Faridkot has a sex ratio of 889 females for every 1000 males, and a literacy rate of 70.6%.
 Scheduled Castes made up 38.92% of the population.

+Gender

+The table below shows the sex ratio of Faridkot district through decades.

+The table below shows the child sex ratio of children below the age of 6 years in the rural and urban areas of Faridkot district.

+Religions

+The table below shows the population of different religions in absolute numbers in the urban and rural areas of Faridkot district.

+Note:- The separation of Moga and Muktsar district from Faridkot in 1995 caused significant changes in the population numbers after that year.

+Languages

 At the time of the 2011 census, 91.79% of the population spoke Punjabi and 6.91% Hindi as their first language.

+Health

+The number of registered doctors in the Faridkot district were 1,345 and 2,997 registered nurses, as of year 2018.

+The table below shows the data from the district nutrition profile of children below the age of 5 years, in Fridkot, as of year 2020.

+The table below shows the district nutrition profile of Fridkot of women between the ages of 15 and 49 years, as of year 2020.

+The table below shows the current use of family planning methods by currently married women between the ages of 15 and 49 years, in Faridkot district.